The industry’s longest-running research experiment reached a milestone in October, studying the evolution of more than 68,000 generations.

 “Between 40,000 and 50,000 generations, there was [only] a 3 percent increase in mean fitness.”

-Along with the dead end of the cell size problem, only flask #9 has developed the ability to use citrate in Lenski’s laboratory since 2008; none of the other 11 flasks have developed the same mutation drawing into question the repeatability of evolution.
+Along with the dead end of the cell size problem, only flask #9 has developed the ability to use citrate in Lenski’s laboratory since 2008; none of the other 11 flasks have developed the same mutation, raising questions about the repeatability of evolution.

 The repeatability issue, however, was resolved by Dustin Van Hofwegen (right) at the University of Idaho.
 Hofwegen observed the development of E. coli citrate-using mutants in as few as 12 generations.